 This Simitar Entertainment logo from the late 80's.
 Super cheesy 80's animation?
 Check.
 Loud, oversynthesized and terrifying synth bass music?
 Check.
 The ugliest S you will ever see in your entire life?!
 Check check check.

 The audio system THX, and its infamous logo sound effect, the "Deep Note", which to many young filmgoers and film viewers on VHS in the '80s and '90s, was very much a Brown Note.
-Sure, there are plenty of funny trailers (such as the ones starring Tex and the Shrek and Horton trailers), but between those are some...scary ones.
+Sure, there are plenty of funny trailers (such as the ones starring Tex), but between those are some...scary ones.

 "Broadway" is widely considered to be one of the scariest THX trailers, thanks to that loud sound and that dark background.
 It made children fear watching tapes of Disney movies or anything else with the THX logo on the packaging for plenty of years.